omnilaboratory/obd/docs/README.md

 * Decentralized exchange on top of stable coin enabled lightning channels.
 * Collateral Lending Contract and more flexible contracts for various DeFi scenarios based on atomic swap, without any extra cost of transaction fee or any intermediary;
 	* Interested readers shall directly go to [chapter 6: DEX, Collateral Lending Contract, online store ...](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-06-Mortgage-Loan-Contracts-for-Crypto-Assets.md) to seek more examples.

-## Why OmniBOLT

-Decentralized finance industry requires a much more flexible, extensible and cheaper smart assets circulation solution to solve the main chain scalability problem.
-Lightning network is a solid technology to this problem.
-According to the layer-2 protocol [BOLT (Basis of Lightning Technology)](https://github.com/lightningnetwork/lightning-rfc/blob/master/00-introduction.md) specification for off-chain bitcoin transfer, we need a protocol to support wider range of assets for upper layer applications: payment, game, finance or scenerios need stable coins.

-Meanwhile, Omnilayer is an onchain smart assets issuance technology, which is proven secure and stable.
-Constructing lightning channels on top of it automatically acquires the ability of issuing assets, temper resistant, and on-chain settlement.
-This is where OmniBOLT built upon.

 ## How it works: